cmatskas/auth0demo/Readme.md

 In this example, users with the **guest** role can only execute `GET` actions.
 Those with the **developer** role can execute `GET, POST, PUT` actions and those with an **admin** role can execute all of the above, plus `DELETE`.

-## Adding Refresh Tokens for mobile applications
+## Adding refresh tokens for mobile applications

 The web application uses the `id_token` to access the user's profile while the `access_token` is used to make authenticated calls to the WebAPI.
-A **Refresh Token** allows an application to request a new access_token or id_token directly from Auth0, without having to re-authenticate the user.
-This will work as long as the Refresh Token has not been revoked or expired.
+A **Refresh Token** allows an application to request a new `access_token` or `id_token` directly from Auth0, without having to re-authenticate the user.
+This will work as long as the Refresh Token has not expired or been revoked.
 Refresh tokens can also expire but they're rather long-lived.

 To configure the `refresh_token`, in the Auth0 dashboard, select **APIs** from the left-hand navigation bar and then the **Settings** tab.

 ![API Settings](Images/auth0_with_netCore_10.png)

-Scroll down to the bottom of the settings and toggle the **Offline Access** to on/true
+Scroll down to the bottom of the settings and toggle the **Offline Access** to `on/true`

 ![Enable Offline support](Images/auth0_with_netCore_11.png)

-With this setting on, we can request for a Refresh token during the first authentication by including the `offline_access` scope.
-That's all you need.
-The Offline Access toggle in your API settings set to true and the extra scope in the authentication request.
+With this setting on, we can make a request for a Refresh token during the first authentication by including the `offline_access` scope.
+That's all you need: the Offline Access toggle in your API settings set to true and the extra scope in the authentication request.

 In your application (assuming it's a .NET Core Web Application) you can add the new scope in the authentication middleware:

 ```
 public void ConfigureServices(IServiceCollection services)
 {
-    //other code omitted for clarity
+    // previous code omitted for clarity
     options.Scope.Clear();
     options.Scope.Add("openid");
     options.Scope.Add("profile");